-How to Achieve Full IT Visibility Across the Enterprise
+How to Achieve Full IT Visibility Across the Enterprise after an IT Outage

+Much of the work related to recovery starts and ends with visibility.
 Of course, full visibility into the IT environment isn’t always easy to achieve.
 There are a number of visibility challenges that organizations have to contend with.
-Finding solutions to these challenges, however, can put you on the path toward successful IT optimization.
+Finding solutions to these challenges, however, can put you on the path toward swift recovery.

 Common Barriers to Full Visibility

 There are a few common obstacles that can make complete organizational visibility difficult.
+It is important to tackle these challenges to optimize IT operations.
+Gaining this proactive visibility enables swift recovery and response should a widespread outage occur.

 When visibility is fragmented like this, issues that may require attention could easily slip through the cracks.
 It also means that IT can’t measure the impact of technology on users.
 When IT data is taken out of context, it’s harder to arrive at the critical insights that reveal how downtime or disruptions impact employees’ abilities to do their jobs.